sColpx/SinReady/README.md

 Welcome to SinReady!
 This repository is dedicated to providing The Tools For An I Ready Cheat

 ## Installation
-To clone this repository, use the following command in your GitHub terminal: `git clone https://github.com/Rupicc/SinReady`
+To clone this repository, use the following command in your GitHub terminal: `git clone https://github.com/Rupicc/" SinReady`

 ## Usage
 To use SinReady, follow these steps: